AdobeDocs/learning-manager.en/help/migrated/administrators/frequently-asked-questions-for-administrators.md

 1. Select one or multiple skills by clicking check boxes against each competency and click**Actions** drop down at the upper-right corner of the page.
 1. Click Assign to users.
 1. Start typing the name of the user, choose from the drop-down list and click **Save**.

-   **Note**
+   >[!NOTE]
+   >
-   You can enroll multiple learners for skills by clicking Add more users and by repeating the 4th step.
+   >You can enroll multiple learners for skills by clicking Add more users and by repeating the 4th step.

 +++